lucasabritta/user-service-skill-demo/README.md

 `npm test` executes the tests

+`npm run dev` starts the server with live reload

 ## Goal
 1. Adjust POST /users that it accepts a user and stores it in a database.
     * The user should have a unique id, a name, a unique email address and a creation date